 Planet Of Giants

-Finally, in late March, Whitaker met with Louis Marks.
-Marks had written for a variety of adventure and thriller series, including The Adventures Of Robin Hood and Ghost Squad; he also held a Ph.D. from Oxford.
-Marks agreed to make a third attempt at a “miniscules” story, and was commissioned to write four episodes on April 14th.
-The serial, originally called “The Miniscules” and later Planet Of Giants, would be made as part of Doctor Who's first recording block but held over for transmission as part of Season Two.
-It was initially thought that Planet Of Giants would be the second story of the new season.
-However, when Chief of Programmes Donald Baverstock decided that Doctor Who should run later into the summer before the break between seasons, The Reign Of Terror was held back to end the first batch of episodes, making Planet Of Giants the second-season premiere.
+Although Planet Of Giants would be made as part of Doctor Who's first recording block, the production team always intended that it would be held over for transmission as part of Season Two.
+Initially, Planet Of Giants was expected to be the second story of the new slate.
+However, when Controller of Programmes Donald Baverstock decided that Doctor Who should air later into the summer before wrapping its first season, The Reign Of Terror was held back to end the run, making Planet Of Giants the premiere adventure for the sophomore season.

-Work on Planet Of Giants got under way with filming at the Ealing Television Film Studios on July 30th.
-In cases in which the characters had to be seen standing next to “giant” objects but for which it was impossible or impractical to use oversized props -- such as Farrow's body -- a film technique was used whereby the object was magnified by projecting its image through a mirror onto black drapes.
-Unfortunately, these shots did not turn out well and had to be remounted on August 13th.
+Work on Planet Of Giants got under way on July 30th with filming at the BBC Television Film Studios in Ealing, London.
+Effects shots were the primary concern, including many of those where the characters had to be seen standing next to “giant” objects.
+In situations where it was impossible or impractical to use oversized props -- such as the discovery of Farrow's body -- a film technique was used whereby the object was magnified via a half-silvered mirror, through which the camera could also capture the actors standing against black drapes.
+Unfortunately, these shots did not turn out well, and had to be remounted at Ealing on August 13th.

+As recording began, producer Verity Lambert finally secured confirmation of a second production block for the series from Donald Baverstock.
+After months of stalling, Baverstock had agreed to three more months of Doctor Who, with an option for an additional three months.
 However, when Lambert attempted to negotiate contract extensions with William Hartnell, William Russell and Jacqueline Hill (having already planned to write Carole Ann Ford out of the programme in The Dalek Invasion Of Earth), she encountered resistance from all three actors.
-Hartnell, in particular, wanted assurance that Doctor Who would continue for at least a full six months, while each of them wanted more money than their producer was offering.
+Hartnell, in particular, demanded assurance that Doctor Who would continue for at least a full six months, while each of them wanted more money than was being offered.

-Lambert sought advice from both Baverstock and Head of Series Elwyn Jones, who was standing in for the vacationing Newman.
-Baverstock indicated that he might be willing to guarantee six months for the new recording block.
+Lambert sought advice from both Baverstock and Head of Series Elwyn Jones, who was standing in for the vacationing Sydney Newman.
+Baverstock indicated a willingness to guarantee six months for the new recording block.
 He also suggested that Doctor Who could be rested for six weeks following The Dalek Invasion Of Earth to give Lambert a chance to find new actors (possibly even overhauling the entire cast).
-Jones, however, was not happy with the latter possibility, and instead suggested that Hartnell might be able to carry the series by himself for a few episodes if necessary.
-Ultimately, however, the six-month assurance and compromise pay raises enabled Lambert to sign all three performers.
+Jones, however, was unhappy with this option, and instead suggested that Hartnell might be able to carry the series by himself for a few episodes, if necessary.
+Ultimately, the six-month assurance, together with compromise pay raises, were sufficient to convince all three performers to sign new contracts.

 |Main Page||Episode List||Season 2|